The UEFA Squad Cost Rule explained: what the 70% cap means, how it is calculated and why clubs breach it

 The Squad Cost Rule entered UEFA's Club Licensing and Financial Sustainability Regulations with the 2022/23 overhaul that replaced Financial Fair Play.
 Its predecessor, the Salary Cost Management Protocol, had been introduced as an interim measure and was widely regarded as too blunt: it captured wages but not amortisation and agent fees in a consistent way, creating incentives to restructure costs between categories rather than manage them in aggregate.

-The rule applies to all clubs participating in UEFA competitions and is assessed on a calendar-year basis, the period January to December, rather than a financial-year basis.
+The cost-control requirements apply to clubs qualifying for the league phases of UEFA club competitions, subject to the exemptions in Article 80.
+The Squad Cost Rule is assessed by reference to the relevant period ending 31 December, rather than the club’s ordinary financial year, subject to the limited alternative-period exceptions in Article 93.
 This is an important practical detail: a club's accounting year may run to June or December, but the SCR assessment always covers the calendar year.
 The first full assessment under the new framework, assessed against calendar year 2025 figures, produced the June 2026 enforcement round in which Aston Villa, Chelsea, Newcastle and Nottingham Forest were all found in breach.

 The 70% threshold: what it is and what triggers a significant breach